helloextend/react-challenge/README.md

 - Submit a PR in your repository, with a descriptive message, and no more than a few commits (each with a clear purpose)

-- In your private repository, add `funador` as a collaborator, and send an email to `jesse@extend.com` with a link to your repository
+- In your private repository, add `romeldris` as a collaborator, and send an email to `romel@extend.com` with a link to your repository

 - Before the next interview, we will provide PR feedback, to give you a chance to improve your solution before the call

 - Feel free to ask questions via email,  as we want to simulate working with the team.
-Jesse can be reached via email at `jesse@extend.com`
+Romel can be reached via email at `romel@extend.com`

 ## Tips
 - Make sure to add accurate typings!